 - Transfer the mixture to the baking pan.
 With the help of the spatula flatten the nuts down in one layer by firmly pressing on them.

-- Bake for 40-50 minutes until the nuts start to brown a little.
+- Bake anywhere from 30-40 minutes until the nuts start to brown a little.
 They will have a nice deep golden-brown color.

 - Cool the bars in the pan completely.
 For about 2-3 hrs.
 Transfer to a cutting board and cut into 12 bars.